conholdate/docs.conholdate.com/en/java/groupdocs-total-for-java/compare-documents/compare-two-word-documents-for-differences/_index.md

 ---
-title: "Compare Two Word Documents for Differences"
+title: "Compare Two Word Documents for Differences | Java"
 description: "This article will explain how to compare two word documents for differences using GroupDocs.Comparison API which is a part of Conholdate.Total for Java."
 keywords: Compare Two Word Documents for Differences, Compare Two Word Documents for Differences in Java
 type: docs